TheFlyingPiano99/WaveFunctionSimPython/README.md

     sudo apt install python3
 ```
 - Download the CUDA Toolkit from https://developer.nvidia.com/cuda-downloads and install it on your computer.
+- On Linux systems with no physical display connected, make sure to also install X virtual framebuffer by `sudo apt install xvfb`.
 - Download and install Git version control system from https://git-scm.com/downloads.
 - Open a command-line and clone this repository by entering
 `git clone https://github.com/TheFlyingPiano99/WaveFunctionSimPython.git`